Management and Organization

 The Management and Organization Department includes faculty who study the human component of organizations and focus on how to effectively manage and develop strategy for all types of organizations.
 Most managers recognize that leadership, communication, organization design, organization change, and other aspects of organizational and strategic studies are critical competencies for success.
 The Management and Organization Department offers undergraduate concentrations in Human Resources and Leadership, MBA concentrations in Leadership and Management, and a PhD in Organization Studies.

-PROFESSOR HARRISON RECEIVES TENURE
+PROFESSOR HARRISON PROMOTED TO TENURE

 Professor Spencer Harrison has received tenured status in the Carroll School of Management.
 His current research examines how organizations harness individual vitality, specifically exploring topics like the role of curiosity in organizational life, the collective processes of creative work, the role of hope in organizing, and the relationships between organizational culture and identity.
 He examines these topics in a wide array of organizations (rockclimbing equipment design and manufacturing, call-centers, graphic design studios) and professions (medical imaging, modern dance, handmade craftwork).

-PROFESSOR JONES RECEIVES AWARD
+PROFESSOR JONES ACCEPTS AWARD

 Professor Candace Jones has been awarded an AMR Best Reviewer Award from the Editor and Associate Editors of AMR.
 She will receive the award at the AMR Editorial Board Meeting in Vancouver, 2015.

-PROFESSOR YU RECEIVE TEACHING AWARD
+PROFESSOR YU RECEIVES TEACHING AWARD

 Professor Tieying Yu was awarded the Carroll School Teaching Award for graduate teaching.
 The recipients were nominated by students and reviewed by the Teaching Committee.
 Each of the award recipients received outstanding evaluations in all aspects of teaching.